fleschutz/PowerShell/Docs/list-printers.md

 ## list-printers.ps1 - Lists all printers known to the local computer

-This script lists all printers known to the local computer.
+This PowerShell script lists all printers known to the local computer.

 ## Parameters
 ```powershell